2022–2023 Brazilian coup plot: "Coup draft"

-The Federal Police found a draft announcement of a coup in a search of former justice minister Anderson Torres's home.
+On 12 January 2023, the Federal Police found a draft announcement of a coup in a search of former justice minister Anderson Torres's home.
 The document outlined a plan to implement a state of defense (estado de defesa) that would annul the 2022 election results.
 It also leveled a series of accusations, such as abuse of power and lack of impartiality, against the Superior Electoral Court (TSE), which had been investigating Bolsonaro and his allies while he was in office.

 Anderson Torres's testimony

 Upon his return to Brazil, Anderson Torres was arrested and detained for four months while Supreme Court justice Alexandre de Moraes investigated his role in the riots.

 In his testimony to the Federal Police on 2 February 2023, Torres sought to dismiss the coup draft found in his residence as a document "without legal viability", disposable, according to him.
 He also stated that it was not he who had placed the draft decree in a folder on his shelf, and that he believed his domestic worker had done so while house cleaning.
 Torres reaffirmed that he had not drafted the document and did not know who did.

 To the accusation of negligence or complicity with the 2022–2023 Brazilian election protests that culminated in the attack on Congress on 8 January, Torres, who took office on 2 January as head of security for the Federal District, claimed he had fulfilled all necessary verification and security measures, relying on reports that did not foresee radical actions by Bolsonaro supporters.
 Since he thought he had fulfilled his duties, he said, he deemed it appropriate to proceed with a planned family trip to the United States, where he stayed in Orlando, the same city as Bolsonaro, with whom he said he had not met nor coordinated his plans.

-Ricardo Cappelli, the intervenor Lula put in charge of Brasília's public security after the riots, called 8 January "a structured sabotage operation" adding:

-Torres took over as secretary for security (in Brasília), dismissed the whole chain of command and then took a trip.
-If that's not sabotage, I don't know what is.
+Ricardo Cappelli, the intervenor Lula put in charge of Brasília's public security after the riots, called 8 January "a structured sabotage operation" adding: "Torres took over as secretary for security (in Brasília), dismissed the whole chain of command and then took a trip.
+If that's not sabotage, I don't know what is."